-Everybody’s talking about John Mayer at the moment, with the long-anticipated release of his signature guitar, the PRS Silver Sky, so it seems timely to reflect that with a few licks approximating his style.
+Everybody’s talking about John Mayer at the moment, so it seems timely to reflect that with a few licks approximating his style.

 Though John’s recorded output covers a whole range of styles, his playing can often be traced back to Clapton, Hendrix and SRV, with rhythmic, soulful lines, occasional hybrid/ fingerpicking and a touch-sensitive overdriven tone that allows the picking strength to vary the amount of drive.

 Though there are a couple of quicker ‘flurries’ here John uses these ideas sparingly, preferring to use rhythmic devices, such as playing slightly behind the beat to emphasise a certain phrase.
 Other techniques include a fairly shallow but rapid vibrato, quarter tone (or thereabouts) bluesy bends and double stop ‘piano’ style licks.

 We plugged a Knaggs Choptank straight into the studio Vox AC15 C1, turned up the normal channel for a mixture of pre and power amp drive and went for it...
 If volume is an issue, then try a fuzz/distortion pedal (these sound looser than an overdrive, which may sound too focused and bright) with a hint of compression to simulate the feel of a cranked amp.
 You’ll be surprised how authentic a result can be achieved at neighbour-friendly volume with the right tweaks.